coffee-cup/ul/README.md

 - `make compiler` compiles the compiler
 - `make clean` removes compile and build files

-To to a full clean and build run,
+To do a full clean and build run,

 ```sh
 make clean; make